GiantMazelliWasHere/GiantMazelliWasHere/README.md

-# Hi, I'm GiantMazelli! :alien:
+# Hi, I'm GiantMazelli!

-Just a random nerdy dude that likes to code, listen to music and gaming!
+Just a random nerdy dude that likes to code, listen to music, horror movies and gaming!

 ## 👨‍💻 About Me

 - :moneybag: Currently working on **Personal Projects** and **Making Money**.
 - :chart_with_upwards_trend: Honing my skills in **Java**, **Python** and **SQL**.
+- Lover of **Horror**.
+- Avid **Gamer**.

 ## 🛠️ Tech Stack & Tools